It turns out that people who drink coffee and tea often have a high survival rate ``after a heart attack or stroke''

 Drinking green tea, coffee lowers risk of death for stroke and heart attack survivors | American Heart Association

-This time, a research team led by ProfessorHiroyasu Iso of the Department of Social Medicine, Graduate School of Medicine, Osaka University, found that green tea and coffee reduce the risk of death for people who have recovered from a heart attack or stroke.
-'While green tea and the world-famous coffee, the most common drinks in Asia, have been shown to reduce the risk of death in healthy people, survival of myocardial infarction and stroke,' the research team said in a paper.
-No studies have investigated the effects on people. ' He said that advances in medicine and aging have increased the number of people who continue to live after experiencing a myocardial infarction or stroke, increasing the need for research focused on the relationship between those people and drinks.
-It was.
+This time, a research team led by ProfessorHiroyasu Iso of the Department of Social Medicine, Osaka University Graduate School of Medicine, found that green tea and coffee reduce the risk of death in people who have recovered from heart attacks and strokes.
+In their paper, the research team said, ``While drinking green tea, the most common drink in Asia and the world-famous coffee, has been shown to reduce the risk of death in healthy people, it has been shown to decrease survival from heart attacks and strokes.
+There are no studies that have looked at the effects on people,' he said.
+He said that due to advances in medicine and an aging population, more and more people are continuing to live after having suffered a heart attack or stroke, so there is a growing need for research that focuses on the relationship between these people and drinking. rice field.

-After the survey was completed, the lifestyles of 9253 and others who died during the survey were analyzed using the Cox proportional hazard model, which is a statistical method for investigating what factors affect survival time.
-It turns out that 'green tea reduces the overall risk of death for survivors of stroke and myocardial infarction.'
+After the survey was completed, the lifestyle habits of the 9,253 people who died during the survey period and those of the others were analyzed using the Cox proportional hazards model , a statistical method that investigates what factors affect survival time.
+Green tea was found to reduce overall mortality risk in stroke and myocardial infarction survivors.

-Specifically, people who drank 1-2 cups of green tea daily had a 35% risk of death, 44% for 3-4 cups, 48% for 5-6 cups, and 62 for 7 or more cups.
-It is said that the percentage has decreased.
-Since one cup of green tea is defined as about 100 ml, seven cups of green tea is equivalent to about three 250 ml PET bottles.
-The effect of lowering the risk of death was similarly seen in survivors of myocardial infarction, but not in those without a history of stroke or myocardial infarction.
+Specifically, those who drank 1-2 cups of green tea daily had a 35% higher risk of death than those who did not, 44% for 3-4, 48% for 5-6, and 62 for 7 or more cups. % has also decreased.
+One cup of green tea is defined as about 100ml, so seven cups of green tea is equivalent to about three 250ml plastic bottles.
+A similar effect in reducing the risk of death was seen in myocardial infarction survivors, but not in those without a history of stroke or myocardial infarction.

-In addition to the above, this study also found that 'the more often you drink green tea, the lower the prevalence of diabetes' and 'people who drink coffee often have a lower prevalence of high blood pressure and diabetes'.
-I will.
+In addition to the above, the current study also found that ``the more frequently you drink green tea, the lower the prevalence of diabetes,'' and ``the higher the coffee drinkers, the lower the prevalence of hypertension and diabetes.'' increase.

-In a paper, the research team said, 'The mechanism by which green tea affects cardiovascular health is thought to be the effect of epigallocatechin gallate, which is the most abundant polyphenol in green tea.
-Also, caffeine.
-We also know that drinking green tea is associated with lower serum cholesterol levels and reduced inflammation in diabetic women. ' However, he also points out that this study has the problem that 'because it is a study that observes the results, it is not possible to determine the causal relationship between drinking green tea or coffee and health.'
+In the paper, the research team said, ``The mechanism by which green tea affects cardiovascular health is mainly due to the effect of epigallocatechin gallate , which is the most abundant polyphenol in green tea.
+We also know that drinking brewed coffee is associated with lower serum cholesterol levels and less inflammation in women with diabetes.'
+However, he also points out that this study has the problem that 'since it is a study that observes the results, it is not possible to conclude a causal relationship between drinking green tea or coffee and health.'

-In his presentation at Stroke, Professor Iso said, 'The point of this research is that in Japan, watered green tea is often drunk, and unlike overseas, sugar is not added.
-On the other hand, cold coffee is also drunk.
-However, coffee may contain milk or sugar.
-In any case, a healthy way to drink green tea or coffee would be to not add sugar. '
+In his presentation at Stroke, Professor Iso said, 'The point of this study is that in Japan, cold-brewed green tea is often drunk, and unlike overseas, no sugar is added.
+On the other hand, cold coffee is also consumed.
+But coffee can have milk or sugar, but in any case, the healthiest way to drink green tea or coffee is without sugar.'